sdondley/ClimateChangeChat/about.md

     * No agonizing over how eloquent I'm being and how well ideas flow
 * Ideas can be conveyed very succinctly
 * I have a hunch prose is dead
-    * 20th centure media killed poetry
+    * 20th century media killed poetry
     * prose killed by the internet

 # Why is the design so plain?